-- For each scenario, two types of data with different properties are also to be tested additionally. - a latency-critical message to be tested - a high-priority message to be tested - It allows data with different properties to be treated differently by the routing algorithm. - Such as latency-critical properties over lower-latency paths and higher-priority messages to be transmitted before lower-priority messages over the same link
+- For each scenario, routes for two types of messages with different properties also to be generated additionally - Case of a latency-critical message to be delivered. - Case of a high-priority message to be delivered. - It allows data with different properties to be treated differently by the routing algorithm. - Such as latency-critical properties over lower-latency paths and higher-priority messages to be transmitted before lower-priority messages over the same link